 The quality of the final converted files is at risk if any of these aspects is deficient in any way.

-Quality control in CAD conversion emphasizes testing and maintaining processes that guarantee the accuracy of the conversion, whereas quality assurance seeks to ensure that each and every drawing, 3D model or BIM is an accurate CAD Perfect ® representation in order to avoid, or at least minimize, issues which could lead to problems during construction of the building or manufacture of the product.
+Quality control in CAD conversion emphasizes testing and maintaining processes that guarantee the accuracy of the conversion, whereas quality assurance seeks to ensure that each and every drawing, 3D model or BIM is an accurate CAD Perfect ® representation in order to avoid or at least minimize, issues which could lead to problems during construction of the building or manufacture of the product.

 QC is especially important when a construction or manufacturing organization decides to outsource their CAD conversion to a CAD CAM Conversion Service provider.
 For this type of outsourced or contract work, particularly work awarded by government agencies, quality control issues are among the top reasons for not renewing a CAD Conversion contract.
 This may be one good reason to find out before you start how many current and renewed government contracts a CAD Conversion provider has before trusting your work to their outsourcing services.

 It’s not enough to just have the CAD conversion service provider’s assurance of “the highest degree of quality and accuracy” or their assurance the “files are checked and rechecked.”
-Any CAD conversion outsources company which is dedicated to providing consistently accurate work will have both processes and personnel in place to make sure that all CAD standards are followed and that all documents are converted accurately.
+Any CAD conversion outsources company that is dedicated to providing consistently accurate work will have both processes and personnel in place to make sure that all CAD standards are followed and that all documents are converted accurately.

 Whether simple raster to vector conversion or complex BIM conversions, it is vital that the CAD conversion company you choose has effective QC processes and experienced technicians and engineers in place.
 The terms “quality assurance” and “quality control” ensure the accuracy of the CAD files and models you get back, thus ensuring the quality of your product or construction project.
 CAD Perfect® files are one indicator of excellent QC practices.